-- immediate events that prevent a student attending for, or submitting, an assessment; or - preliminary events that impact on a student's ability to prepare for an assessment. - 2.
-These procedures are not intended for students who have suffered long term difficulties that have prevented learning, except if they are registered with the Disability and Inclusion Advice Service (DIAS) in Student Support and have an approved request for flexibility with deadlines.
-Students whose circumstances exceed twenty working days must, therefore, discuss the matter with the Academic Information and Guidance Co-ordinator so that they can be supported. - 3.
-These procedures are intended to apply to individuals.
+2. These procedures are intended to apply to individuals.
 They do not apply when a failure in programme management arrangements has disrupted the learning and assessment of a group or groups of students.
-In such cases, the Director of School and the programme team should provide appropriate remedies, taking advice from the University Secretary and Registrar.
+In such cases, the Dean of School and the programme team should provide appropriate remedies, taking advice from the University Secretary and Registrar.
 If those remedies are unsatisfactory, students may use the complaints procedure at Section 17 of this Framework.